starship/starship/docs/config/README.md

 ### Logging

-By default starship logs everything it does into a log file named `~/.cache/starship/session_${STARSHIP_SESSION_KEY}.log`, where the session key is corresponding to a instance of your terminal.
+By default starship logs warnings and errors into a file named `~/.cache/starship/session_${STARSHIP_SESSION_KEY}.log`, where the session key is corresponding to a instance of your terminal.
 This, however can be changed using the `STARSHIP_CACHE` environment variable:

 ```sh